-All new homes and some additions and alterations need to comply with the six-star standard energy rating.
+All new homes and some additions and alterations need to comply with the seven-star standard energy rating.
 To future-proof your home, it’s best to aim for a higher rating.
 You will create more environmentally friendly houses that consume less energy to heat and cool, are more comfortable to live in and that also comply with current building regulations.

 An accredited energy rater needs to review your building plans, ensuring they meet energy rating guidelines.
 The rater will produce an energy report for you to submit as part of your building permit application.